sahilrajput03/nvm-autoswitching/README.md

 ## ❤️ Switch to node version as mentioned in .nvmrc file in current working directory
 nvm use

+# Use defautl node version set in nvm (`check by nvm list | grep default`) in the current shell session
+nvm use default
 ```

 FYI: You can simply write 12 or 14 for corresonding node versions as well as I have done in this current demo.